4

 RenoVō® CASE STUDY: Hoof Injury

 Equine Regenerative Therapy Case Study Hoof Injury Image 1: Image showing hoof injury of horse that was treated with antibiotics and casted for 2 weeks.
 The injury persisted and showed sign of infection.
-Case presentation: On June 6, 2018, a Long yearling Quarter Horse race horse kicked a weak beam of a stall and torn his left front hoof as he was pulling back.
+Case presentation: On June 6, 2018, a Long yearling Quarter Horse race horse kicked a weak beam of a stall and tore his left front hoof as he was pulling back.
 The horse was treated with antibiotics and casted for 2 weeks.
 The injury persisted and showed sign of infection.
-On June 25, 2018, a 3.0 cc of RenoVō ® allograft was implanted at the discretion of the veterinarian around the lesion and distributed subcutaneously around the wound edges.
+On June 25, 2018, 3.0 cc of RenoVō ® allograft was implanted at the discretion of the veterinarian around the lesion and distributed subcutaneously around the wound edges.

 Equine Regenerative Therapy Case Study Hoof Injury Image 2: Image 1 week after a 3.0 cc of RenoVō ® allograft was implanted at the discretion of the veterinarian around the lesion and distributed subcutaneously around the wound edges.On July 3, 2018, only 1 week following the implantation of RenoVō ®, the infection resolved, the wound was re-epithelizing and had significantly decreased in size.
 Standard wound dressing, with bandage changes was performed as needed by the owner at the recommendation of the attending veterinarian.